-A few months ago, we announced that personal finance author Robert Kiyosaki was giving away his Cashflow Quadrant ebook for free (See Free Download: ‘Cashflow Quadrant’ ebook).
-Fortunately for those who were able to download the book, they now have a legal copy of one of the most popular books on personal finance.
+Popular personal finance author Robert Kiyosaki in 2014 gave away a free PDF copy of his world-renowned Cashflow Quadrant ebook.
+If you were lucky enough to download the book, congratulations!
+You now have a legal copy of one of the most popular books on personal finance.

 Here’s a more detailed explanation of each quadrant.

 What does the E (Employee) quadrant in Robert Kiyosaki’s Cashflow Quadrant represent?

 The E (“Employee”) quadrant is a classification for people who make money by “working for other people”.
 They usually go to the office everyday, work at least 40 hours in a week, and depend on monthly salary as their primary source of income.